LukoJohnson/alltheguides/docs/guides/translations.md

 # All The Translations

 ???+ warning "FTB Quests 1.21+"
 	Translating lang files and previewing them all while in-game is now possible.
-I may or may not adjust this page to include that method, as it would require rearranging this guide.
+I may or may not adjust this page to include that method, as it would a slight rewrite of this guide.

 ## Important!